Skip to main content

 Resources:

-The Latino Focus Initiative is our resource for Hispanic homebuyers.
+The NAF Latino Focus is our resource for Hispanic homebuyers.
 Started in 2013, it is a 50+ member strong team whose goal is to identify and address the specific challenges faced by the Latino community when it comes to buying a home.

 Sources: